 - The refuge will be open for the youth waterfowl hunt on Sept.
-19, 2020. - A map of the refuge is available online at wildlife.utah.qov/waterfowl. - Leota Bottom is the only refuge area open to duck, goose and coot hunting.
+18, 2021. - A map of the refuge is available online at wildlife.utah.gov/waterfowl. - Leota Bottom is the only refuge area open to duck, goose and coot hunting.
 Access into Leota Bottom is limited to foot, bike, canoe, rowboat or electric motorized boats.
 Gas-powered boats are not permitted. - Persons possessing, transporting, or carrying firearms on the refuge must comply with all provisions of state and local law.
 Firearms may only be discharged according to refuge regulations (50 CFR 27.42 and 50 CFR 32.64).
 Snipe and swan hunting are not allowed on the refuge. - The use of pits and permanent blinds is not allowed.
-The building of a temporary blind made of natural material is permitted, but is not allowed prior to opening day. - All hunters entering, using or occupying the refuge for waterfowl hunting must abide by all terms and conditions listed on the refuge website.
+The building of a temporary blind made of natural material is permitted, but is not allowed prior to